RanjitaPandit/Bunnings-SpecFlow-Framework/README.md

 2.Open this Project in Visual Studio

-3.Build and Run the Test from Test Explore
+3.Build and Run the Test from Test Explorer

 ## It provides following features: